 Our Navigation Model

-The navigation model is an approach to supporting people with multiple and complex needs (such as substance misuse, homelessness, mental health issues, and offending) by assigning them a dedicated “navigator” who coordinates all aspects of their care.
+The Navigator Model is an approach to supporting people with multiple underlying needs—such as substance misuse, homelessness, mental health issues, and offending—by assigning them a dedicated “navigator” who coordinates all aspects of their care.

 In practice its core features include: